We help ensure you can be together with your loved ones as soon as possible, ensuring the details of your unique relationship are understood.

 We have a limited roster of clients so that we are able to keep your case front of mind as the process unfolds.
 We take pride in being responsive to our client’s needs and provide after-hours contact information in case of emergency.

 We would definitely recommend RJA Law to friends and family.
 Working with Rachael meant having peace of mind during processing time and that nothing was missed when documents were submitted due to the thorough work she did.
 I was very satisfied with how concerned they were for my case and in the end it was successful.
 A good law firm.
 Very professional and they will keep you updated all the time!

 Can you tell me if I am eligible to come and stay in Canada?

 In broad terms, there are three ways to become a permanent resident in Canada: economic programs, family class and refugees.
 Each of these is quite different and there are often changes to the program criteria so the Government’s web sites are the best source for up to date information.
-We are able to meet with you discuss your options and walk you though all of the required information.

 How much does it cost?

 Immigration can be an expensive undertaking and we understand legal fees are a significant cost for most families.
 We often work with clients within a budget and are able to develop plan together.

 What can I do if my application is delayed?

 Unfortunately, immigration is a significant undertaking and there are a number of time consuming steps involved.
 The Government of Canada publishes average processing times and we can often use these as a guideline.

 There is currently a large backlog due to the pandemic and crises in Afghanistan and Ukraine.
 If your file is delayed speak to your Member of Parliament and make an appointment with our office to discuss any other options you may have.